Sapphirine/202312-10-Portfolio-Optimization/README.md

 (2)  fit the machine learning model (XGBoost) and make the 1 day ahead prediction
 (3)  pull the news feed from finnhub and feed it into finBert
 (4)  run the weight recommendation based on Black-Litterman model
-(5)  send the report files to Google Cloud databucket for report shown in the website
+(5)  send the report files to Google Cloud databucket for report shown in the website (6)  delete intermediate dataframes and files
-(6)  The report is shown on the website
+(7)  The report is shown on the website

 Files #3: files in the Website folder are used to show the report on the website